World Partner Programs in Latin America & the Caribbean

 The Organization for Tropical Studies at Duke University offers two programs in Costa Rica.
 Under the direct guidance of experienced ecologists, the Tropical Biology on a Changing Planet program will help students gain an in-depth understanding of tropical ecology and an insight into some of the social, political, economic and scientific aspects of resource management.
 The Tropical Diseases, Environmental Change & Human Health program provides an outstanding opportunity for students considering careers in public health.

 The Centers for Interamerican Studies (CEDEI) is a not-for-profit institution of higher learning dedicated to the study of American languages and culture.
 On the CEDEI Semester in the Andes program, you will take a full semester of courses as well as having the option of an internship or service learning project.
-Courses are taught in English and are available in business, environmental studies, health education, political science, Quichua, Spanish and sociology.
+Courses are taught in English and are available in environmental studies, health education, political science, Quichua, Spanish and sociology.
 The program also includes study tours to the Galapagos Islands and Peru.